Fahadbinwadud-cse/react-documentation-master/README.md

 ### 1.1 What is React?

 - React is a flexible, efficent Open Source UI Based JavaScript Library.
-- It is developed by Facebook in 2013 for building user interface.
+- It is developed by Facebook in 2013 for building user interface..

 ### 1.2 Why React?